litoj/reform.nvim/formatter/test/lua_sig.in.md

 function M.signature_help(___config?: vim.lsp.buf.signature_help.Opts___)
 ```

- Displays signature information about the symbol under the cursor in a
+ Displays signature inform'ation about the symbol under the cursor in a
  floating window.